dsohk/rancher-devsecops-workshop/docs/part-1.md

 ![Deploy Jenkins and others](./Images-10-13-2021/Part1-Step8-1-Jenkins-url-&-credentials-pg1.png)

-In Rancher UI > Global Apps > Cluster Management > `devsecops` > Explorer > `Workload` > `Pods`
+In Rancher UI > Global Apps > Cluster Management > `devsecops` > Explore > `Workload` > `Pods`

 ![Deploy Jenkins and others](./Images-10-13-2021/part-step8-2-rancher-ui-jenkins-success-pg2.png)

 ![Deploy Jenkins and others](./Images-10-13-2021/part-step8-3-rancher-ui-jenkins-success-pg3.png)

-Since Jenkins is up and running, you can now open your browser and login to Jenkins system using the credentials available
+Since Jenkins is up and running, you can now open your browser and login to Jenkins system using the credentials available.

 ![Deploy Jenkins and others](./Images-10-13-2021/jenkins-homepage.png)

-Here's a high level view of what has been accomplished
+#### Here's a high level view of what has been accomplished so far...

 a) Deployment & configuration of self signed certificate with Harbor.
 Self Signed Certificated are distributing to all Labs VMs.
 With help of Docker Client, we are able to login in the VM using self signed certifiate.